Weather Market News

 Printable Page Market News Return to Menu - Page 2 3 4 5 6 7 8 9 10

-Corn futures are 4 to 5 cents higher at midday Wednesday; soybean futures
+Corn futures are 1 to 2 cents lower at midday Tuesday; soybean futures are 7

-are 4 to 5 cents higher; wheat futures are 8 to 13 cents higher.
+to 8 cents lower; wheat futures are flat to 7 cents higher.

 David M. Fiala